Limits on WIMP dark matter with NaI(Tl) crystals in three years of COSINE-100 data

-To ensure consistency of event selection efficiency between electron-recoil events, which dominate the COSINE-100 background, and nuclear-recoil events that could result from potential WIMP-nucleon interactions, electron-recoil data were collected with a $^{137}$Cs source and nuclear-recoil data were obtained with a 2.43~MeV neutron beam~\cite{NaIQF}.
+Although the MLP was trained on electron-recoil events, it is not expected to distinguish them from nuclear recoils, which exhibit similar or shorter mean-times below 2\,keV~\cite{lee2015pulse}.
+In contrast, PMT-induced noise shows longer mean-times in this energy range~\cite{COSINE-100:2020wrv}.
+This was validated by comparing selection efficiencies using $^{137}$Cs and 2.43~MeV neutron beam data~\cite{NaIQF}.
 These measurements were conducted on a sample crystal made from the same ingot as the COSINE-100 crystals.
 The selection efficiency was found consistent between electron and nuclear recoils, as shown in Fig.~\ref{fig:ernr}.
 The efficiency comparison was conducted with the selection criteria for the sample crystal adjusted to achieve the same selection efficiency as C2.

 With scintillation events dominating the remaining data, quantitatively understanding these events is essential to identify any nuclear recoil events from WIMP-nucleon interactions.
 In the COSINE-100 detector, scintillation events arise largely from background radioactive isotopes and are categorized as either single-hit or multiple-hit, depending on their coincidence with signals in the liquid scintillator (LS) or another crystal.
 Removing multiple-hit events significantly reduces the background, as WIMP-induced signals are expected only in single-hit events.
 In particular, the prominent $^{40}$K background in the WIMP search region, with its 3.2~keV X-ray emission, can be tagged with 65–75\% efficiency using LS veto tagging~\cite{Adhikari:2020asl}.
 Both single-hit and multiple-hit events are used to model the background comprehensively, as multiple-hit events offer valuable insights into the background within single-hit events.